awv-informatik/buerli-examples/README.md

 ### Create an account and get your ClassCAD key

 In order for **buerli-examples** to work, you need to have a running ClassCAD.
-You can either run it in the browser using WASM or connect to a lokal or remote ClassCAD server using SocketIO.
+You can either run it in the browser using WASM or connect to a local or remote ClassCAD server using SocketIO.

 ### Running ClassCAD using WASM